patricktrp/patricktrp/README.md

 ## Hi everyone! 👋
-I'm Patrick and I'm a Computer Science student with Interest in Full Stack Web Development, Cloud Computing & Algorithms/Datastructures
+My name is Patrick and I'm a Computer Science student with Interest in Full Stack Web Development, Cloud Computing & Algorithms/Datastructures

 - 🎓 University of Wuppertal, Germany
 - 💼 IT Working Student at Coroplast Fritz Müller GmbH & Co.
 KG, Wuppertal